matthew-wolf-n4mtt/openHPSDR/README.md

   - Removed "Program Check Roll Over" test.
 The last program block from the host is padded.
 The packet length test will discover what the removed test was trying to discover.
-  -Added Orion MkII (ANAN-8000DLE) details.
+  - Added Orion MkII (ANAN-8000DLE) details.
     Command Reply (CR):
       - Added to Discovery reply
     High Priority Status (HP):